MacDonald Years — Research

 Thereby, the fundamental nature of the mechanisms by which gene transcription is regulated in selected processes of reproduction is investigated.

-The Faculty and Trainees of the Center have applied these techniques to the study of mechanisms whereby tropic hormones regulate the expression of genes that encode enzymes involved in steroid hormone biosynthesis, as well as the mechanisms whereby cortisol, insulin, and prolactin regulate surfactant apoprotein biosynthesis in the human fetal lung.
+Faculty and trainees of the Center have applied these techniques to the study of mechanisms whereby tropic hormones regulate the expression of genes that encode enzymes involved in steroid hormone biosynthesis, as well as the mechanisms whereby cortisol, insulin, and prolactin regulate surfactant apoprotein biosynthesis in the human fetal lung.

 Basic studies are conducted on neurosecretory functions of neurons of the brain, especially the hypothalamus.